 (dd) Necessary plant status information is identified, and equipment/ operational problems are discussed in enough detail for the oncoming shift to understand.
 After turnovers, verify that the operators have sufficient knowledge of the plant conditions and activities in progress.

-(ee) Review the administrative procedure for the shift conduct and duties.
+(ee) Review the licensee’s administrative procedure for the shift supervisor’s conduct and duties.
 Verify that shift command and control is maintained.

 Inspectors should try to observe at least two different shifts, including a back-shift.